csc-training/summerschool/application-design/docs/02-documentation-testing.md

 - You will forget details
-    - Code that you wrote 6 months ago is often indistinguishable from code that someone else has written.
+    - Code that you wrote 6 months ago is often indistinguishable from code that someone else has written
 - Writing documentation may improve the design of your code
 - Have other people to use (and cite!) your code
     - If the documentation is not good enough, people will not use it